No matter where you go in Italy, there is no bad destination choice, but it’s normal to ask – north Italy or south Italy?

 Then there’s Bari, the metropolitan city of southern Italy, with it’s authentic Italian street food, an ancient old town, and elegant buildings.

 It’s best to meander around the colourful Murat district and find Bari’s hidden alleys and archways.
 Visit the bones of St Nicholas (aka Santa Claus) in its Basilica di San Nicola and its archaeological museum.

 Catanzaro is another hidden gem in a less affluent region and it’s most famous for its Biodiversity Park which has extensive botanical gardens, a military museum and a children’s playground.
 It’s the capital of the Calabria region and is also a beautiful place to find lesser-known beaches.

-South Italy offers travelers the opportunity to explore Italy’s coastline and islands.
+South Italy also offers travelers the opportunity to explore Italy’s coastline and islands.

 Sicily has an attractive climate, historic cities such as Palermo and Catania, miles of fine sandy beaches, vineyards, Greek temples, Roman sites, and gorgeous baroque towns.
 The food alone is reason to visit.